benjaminion/upgrading-ethereum-book/src/book.md

 We've referred above to Gilbert and Lynch's 2012 paper, [Perspectives on the CAP Theorem](https://groups.csail.mit.edu/tds/papers/Gilbert/Brewer2.pdf).
 It is a very readable exploration of the concepts of consistency and availability (or safety and liveness in our context).

 The Eth2 beacon chain underwent a seven block reorg in May 2022 due to differences between client implementations of the fork choice rule.
 These differences were known at the time and thought to be harmless.
 That proved to be not so.
-Barnabé Monnot's [write up](https://barnabe.substack.com/p/pos-ethereum-reorg) of the incident is very instructive.
+Barnabé Monnot's [write-up](https://barnabe.substack.com/p/pos-ethereum-reorg) of the incident is very instructive.

 Vitalik's blog post [On Settlement Finality](https://blog.ethereum.org/2016/05/09/on-settlement-finality/) provides a deeper and more nuanced exploration of the concept of finality.